Visiting Crete: what to do, what to see? Discover the essential things to do during a trip to Crete!

 How to get to Crete?

 Of course, flying is the fastest and cheapest way to get to Crete.
-While some airlines fly through Athens, many offer direct flights to Héraklion airport from London (both Stansted and Gatwick but also Manchester in Glasgow in the summer.
-It takes about 4 hours by flight to reach the Greek island.
+While some airlines fly through Athens, many offer direct flights to Héraklion airport N. Kazantzakis.
+Crete has three airports but the largest is the Heraklion Airport .
+You will find many flights from London , either Stansted, Luton, Gatwick, as well as from Birmingham, Manchester or Bristol.
+You can easily find a low-cost flight to these destinations on Skyscanner.

 Are you staying in Athens?
 You can reach Crete by ferry.
 Many shipping companies offer the crossing and you will necessarily find the one that suits you best.
 Among them, you will find Anek Superfast or Golden Star Ferries .
 To avoid spending hours comparing trips, do not hesitate to use Direct Ferries, which will offer you the best crossings.